 When cities struggle with public outcry over civil rights issues or natural disasters, they often pass and enforce curfew laws.
 If you want to know whether these laws apply to you, or if you've been charged with a crime, an experienced criminal defense attorney can offer guidance on your situation and explain your defenses.
-Before you appear in court, you should seek out a free consultation with a criminal defense attorney.
+Before you appear in court, you should seek out a free case evaluation with a criminal defense attorney.